abijith-2002/bugflow-backend/assets/supabase.md

 - INSERT policy: with check (true)

 You can execute the standardized SQL from this repository:
-- Path: bugflow-backend/assets/sql/projects_setup.sql
+- Projects table: bugflow-backend/assets/sql/projects_setup.sql
+- Tasks & Bugs minimal tables for counts: bugflow-backend/assets/sql/tasks_bugs_setup.sql
-- How: In Supabase Dashboard > SQL Editor > New query, paste the content of the file and click Run.
+- How: In Supabase Dashboard > SQL Editor > New query, paste the content of the file(s) and click Run.

 ## Manual setup steps (Supabase Dashboard)